 The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 For more information, please contact the Office of Clinical and Pro Bono Programs in WCC Suite 3085, 6 Everett Street.
 HLS students are not eligible for credit for an “internship” abroad unless it meets the criteria of an independent clinical placement.

-Research / Writing Projects: HLS J.D. and LL.M. students may register for the Winter Term Writing Program.
-A student who participates in the Winter Term Writing Program devotes his/her Winter Term to intensive, individualized research and writing under the supervision of an HLS faculty member.
+HLS J.D. and LL.M. students may register for the Winter Term Writing Program.
+A student who participates in the Winter Term Writing Program devotes their Winter Term to intensive, individualized research and writing under the supervision of an HLS faculty member.

 Please note that HLS students may not take courses at a foreign law school as a way of earning credit for Winter Term.

 Harvard Law School J.D. and LL.M. students who will be traveling abroad in furtherance of an approved Winter Term clinical or research/writing project may apply for a Winter Term International Travel Grant.